htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     within the unclaimed idle state and activity pair since the *condor_startd* began executing.
 This attribute will only be defined if it has a value greater than 0.

+:classad-attribute-def:`TotalTransferInputMB`
+    The total number of megabytes transferred to all jobs to build the job execution sandboxes.

+:classad-attribute-def:`TotalTransferOutputMB`
+    The total number of megabytes transferred from all job execution sandboxes after the jobs have ended.

 :classad-attribute-def:`UidDomain`
     file entries, and therefore all have the same logins.